 Sharing mealtimes with your cats is a great way to strengthen bonds.

 Make mealtime special by sitting nearby.
-As your cat adapts to meal feeding, he will no doubt nibble and wander slightly.
+As your cat adapts to this new cat feeding schedule, he will no doubt nibble and wander slightly.
 Use this time to pet him and catch up on the latest gossip while gently redirecting him toward the food.
 Sharing mealtimes is easy if you only have two cats — you can “eat with” one during breakfast and the other at dinner.
 For multiple cats, divide up your mealtime visits throughout the week.

 Why not go all out?
 Add a little festivity to your feline’s meal time with colorful, seasonal or cat-themed placemats.
 They also help make clean-up a little easier.